quux00/fslocate/README.md

 #### PostgreSQL

-You will need to create database called `fslocate` and then create the table and indexes in `db/postgres.ddl`.
+You will need to create a database called `fslocate` and then create the table and indexes in `db/postgres.ddl`.

 #### SQLite

-The database is stored in db/fslocate.db.
+The database is stored in `db/fslocate.db`.
 You will need to create the table and index in `db/sqlite.ddl`.
 (Again the code isn't ready to work with SQLite yet.)

+<a name="usage1"></a>
-## Usage
+## Usage - Build and Test

 ### configuration